le-anne/le-anne/README.md

- 👋&nbsp; Hi, I’m @le-anne, you can call me Lele or Leanne. :)
+ 👋&nbsp; Hi, I’m @le-anne, you can call me Lele or Leanne.

- 👀  &nbsp;&nbsp;👀  &nbsp;&nbsp;👀 &nbsp; I’m interested in ... spending my day learning front-end web development and tinkering around with CodePen and GitHub.
+ 👀  &nbsp;&nbsp;👀  &nbsp;&nbsp;👀 &nbsp; I’m interested in ... spending my day learning full stack web development and tinkering around with CodePen and GitHub.

- 🌱&nbsp; I’m currently learning ... front-end web development!
-Send any beginner-friendly materials my way!
+ 🌱&nbsp; I’m currently learning ...
+React, Algorithms, Data Structures!

- 💞️ &nbsp;I’m looking to ... grow my skills and learn how to collaborate with others in the techsphere.
+ 💞️ &nbsp;I’m looking to ... learn how to collaborate with others in the techsphere before jumping into my job search!

  📫&nbsp; How to reach me ... leannevictoriaharris@gmail.com or Twitter @twelvethirtyone